gentaliti/light-pms/README.md

 In this project, there are two models: Property and Booking.
 These models are related in a One-to-Many manner, meaning that a single Property can have multiple Bookings.

+Bookings can be of type `RESERVATION` and `BLOCK`.
+Reservation is used be the clients to add a reservation for a property.
+Block is a special booking type which is used when the property owner or manager selects a range of days during which no guest can make a booking.

 ### Distributed Locking

 In situations where two users attempt to create or update a booking simultaneously, there is a possibility of conflicting booking times.
-To address this issue, I implemented ShedLock, which provides a distributed locking mechanism.
+To address this issue, I used ShedLock, which provides a distributed locking mechanism.
 By employing ShedLock, all instances of the backend can utilize a shared lock (specifically, a database lock).

 The lock is established based on the Property ID, ensuring that only one user can hold the lock at any given time to create or update a booking for a single property.